tebru/retrofit-php/README.md

 ```

 ## Setup
 You *may* have to register an autoloader.
-If one is not provided, you can use composers.
+If one is not provided, you can use composer's.

 ```
 $loader = require 'path/to/vendor/autoload.php'